 Although it doesn’t include harm that comes after people have been warned of the dangers of a product, when courts made the decision that asbestos manufacturers had the obligation to inform people of the dangers of their product, a large amount of mesothelioma lawsuits followed.

 After the success of the first asbestos-related lawsuit and the positive medical findings that asbestos is linked to life-threatening illnesses, the amount of mesothelioma cases has more than tripled, totaling a little over 700,000.
 The amount of manufacturers and companies have also significantly increased.
 Currently, more than 10,000 companies have been named in asbestos lawsuits, and the numbers are expected to grow.

 Legal Assistance with Your Lawsuit

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, it’s important to understand your choices, legal rights, and medical options.
 You may be entitled to compensation for mesothelioma treatments, lost wages, physical pain, emotional suffering, and much more.
-Don’t forget to use our free Asbestos Attorney Locator Tool to find a top mesothelioma lawyer in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
 If you need additional assistance, feel free to contact us toll-free at 800-793-4540.